Game Plan For The Week - Cramer's Mad Money (7/24/17)

 Wednesday

-Boeing (NYSE:BA), Ford (NYSE:F), Coca-cola (NYSE:KO), Facebook (NASDAQ:FB), PayPal (NASDAQ:PYPL) and Lam Research (NASDAQ:LRCX) will report on Wednesday.
+Boeing (NYSE:BA), Ford (NYSE:F), Coca-Cola (NYSE:KO), Facebook (NASDAQ:FB), PayPal (NASDAQ:PYPL) and Lam Research (NASDAQ:LRCX) will report on Wednesday.

-Boeing is getting tough to understand and hence once should wait to learn ore before pulling the trigger.
+Boeing is getting tough to understand and hence one should wait to learn more before pulling the trigger.
 Cramer was bullish on Facebook, Lam Research and PayPal.
 The Fed will also hold a meeting on Wednesday.
 "I think it's vital they sell these long-term bonds before they give us any more rate hikes.
 Why?
 Because these could slowly drive up longer term interest rates in a natural fashion, which would be good for the banks.
 And boy, do they need it, because their stocks continue to be drubbed even as their quarters weren't that weak.
 Hold onto your bank stocks.
 Look for this day to be a good one for the financials," said Cramer.

 Thursday

-Southwest Airlines (NYSE:LUV) Dow Chemical (NYSE:DOW), Starbucks (NASDAQ:SBUX), Amazon.com (NASDAQ:AMZN) and Intel (NASDAQ:INTC) will report earnings.
+Southwest Airlines (NYSE:LUV), Dow Chemical (NYSE:DOW), Starbucks (NASDAQ:SBUX), Amazon.com (NASDAQ:AMZN) and Intel (NASDAQ:INTC) will report earnings.

-Cramer hopes Southwest's earnings report will life the rest of the group.
+Cramer hopes Southwest's earnings report will lift the rest of the group.
 Dow Chemical is a buy both before and after the report.
-Starbucks is a battle ground.
+Starbucks is a battleground.
 "The hope here is simple: that Starbucks has solved their throughput problem and gotten same-store sales back to a palatable range of 4-5% in this country instead of something lower that will cause the stock to get hammered to the mid-$50s," said Cramer.

-Amazon has been rallying since the Prime day and Cramer expects good numbers from them.
-Investors will be watching the report for Amazon web services and the company's effect on retail sector.
+Amazon has been rallying since its Prime Day and Cramer expects good numbers from them.
+Investors will be watching the report for Amazon web services and the company's effect on the retail sector.

 Friday

-Exxon Mobil (NYSE:XOM) and Chevron (NYSE:CVX) will report on Friday and they will give the view of the energy sector.
+Exxon Mobil (NYSE:XOM) and Chevron (NYSE:CVX) will report on Friday and they will give a view of the energy sector.

 "Will the market go higher through this thicket?
 I think each day will be a trend unto itself, some days will cancel out other days, but overall, the bottom line is that I suspect the ton of the internationally oriented companies that report will benefit from stronger markets, a weak dollar, and they will carry the day for the bulls," concluded Cramer.